EllowDigitals/gsai.github.io/README.md

 ### **Mr. Nitesh Yadav**

 **Founder & Director**
-🥇 *Black Belt 1st Dan* – International/National Gold Medalist | Self-instructor
+🥇 *Black Belt 1st Dan* – International/National Gold Medalist | Self-Instructor

-> *"With decades of experience, I am dedicated to the mastery of martial arts and mentoring future champions."*
+> *"With decades of experience, I remain dedicated to the art of martial mastery and mentoring the champions of tomorrow."*
 > – **Mr. Nitesh Yadav**

 ---

 ## 🥊 Programs & Training

-Whether you're a beginner or a pro, we’ve got the right program for you:
+We offer specialized programs for all skill levels—from complete beginners to advanced athletes:

-- 🥋 **Karate** – Master powerful, traditional techniques.
+- 🥋 **Karate** – Master traditional strikes and self-discipline.
-- 🦵 **Taekwondo** – Learn fast, dynamic kicks and stances.
+- 🦵 **Taekwondo** – Learn dynamic kicks and sparring techniques.
-- 🥊 **Boxing** – Enhance fitness and striking precision.
+- 🥊 **Boxing** – Build stamina and striking precision.
-- 🥋 **Kickboxing** – A blend of cardio and martial arts.
+- 🥋 **Kickboxing** – A powerful mix of cardio and combat skills.
-- 🤼 **Grappling** – Hone close-combat and ground techniques.
+- 🤼 **Grappling** – Close-combat and ground control tactics.
-- 🥋 **MMA** – Mix striking and grappling for complete combat.
+- 🥋 **MMA** – Comprehensive training in striking and grappling.
-- 🕉️ **Kalaripayattu** – Explore ancient Indian warrior arts.
+- 🕉️ **Kalaripayattu** – Rediscover India’s ancient warrior tradition.
-- 🛡️ **Self-Defense** – Practical training for real-life safety.
+- 🛡️ **Self-Defense** – Practical, real-world safety techniques.
-- 🏋️ **Fat Loss Programs** – Sculpt your body, build endurance.
+- 🏋️ **Fat Loss Programs** – Burn fat, build muscle, and gain agility.

 ---

 ## ❓ Frequently Asked Questions

 💡 **What are the enrollment fees?**
-Fees vary by program.
-Contact us for the latest details.
+Fees vary based on the program.
+Please contact us for current rates.

 🕒 **What are the class schedules?**
-Flexible sessions are available throughout the week.
+Flexible morning and evening batches are available throughout the week.

 🎯 **Do you offer trial classes?**
-Yes!
-Trial sessions are open for new members.
+Yes, trial sessions are open to all new joiners.

-👶 **Which age groups can enroll?**
+👶 **What age groups do you train?**
-We train all age groups – from kids to adults.
+We welcome students of all ages—from young children to adults.

-🏠 **Is hostel accommodation available?**
+🏠 **Is hostel accommodation provided?**
-Yes, hostel facilities are available for outstation students and athletes.
+Yes, we offer hostel facilities for outstation students and athletes.

 🏏 **Which sports do you provide training for?**
-Apart from martial arts, we offer **Cricket** and **Kabaddi** training.
+In addition to martial arts, we also offer training in **Cricket** and **Kabaddi**.

 📝 **How can I register?**
-You can register online or visit our academy in person.
+You can register online or visit our campus for in-person enrollment.

-💸 **Are there any discounts?**
+💸 **Are any discounts available?**
-Yes!
-We offer seasonal promotions and special discounts.
+Absolutely!
+We provide seasonal offers and promotional discounts.

 🤝 **Do you offer personal coaching?**
-Absolutely.
-One-on-one sessions are available upon request.
+Yes, personalized one-on-one training sessions are available upon request.

-🔄 **Is there a refund policy?**
+🔄 **Do you have a refund policy?**
-Refunds depend on the specific program.
-Please contact us for details.
+Refund policies vary by program.
+Contact us for detailed information.

 ---

 ## 📞 Contact Us

-Ready to begin your martial arts journey?
-Let's connect!
+**Start your martial arts journey today!**

 📧 **Email**: [ghatakgsai@gmail.com](mailto:ghatakgsai@gmail.com)
 📞 **Phone**: +91-639-413-5988 | +91-835-506-2424